functionland/fula-api/docs/wnfs-comparison.md

 **Verdict:**

 - All three systems now have **strong, capability‑based sharing** integrated into their core models.
-- **WNFS** has the most clearly specified **asynchronous, offline store‑and‑forward protocol** (exchange directories, share counters, explicit roles).
+- **WNFS** still has the most formally specified **asynchronous, offline store‑and‑forward protocol** (exchange directories, share counters, explicit roles).
-- **Peergos** offers the richest **end‑user sharing experience** (social graph, friend requests, secret links) with strong crypto, but fewer low‑level protocol details published than WNFS.
+- **Peergos** offers the richest **end‑user sharing experience** (social graph, friend requests, secret links) with strong crypto.
-- **Fula** excels at **synchronous gateway‑based sharing** with modern HPKE primitives and a simple object model; you can still borrow WNFS‑style ideas to add offline semantics.
+- **Fula** now covers both **synchronous gateway‑based sharing** and **async/offline inbox sharing** using modern HPKE primitives, plus snapshot/temporal modes and subtree shares.
+Its model remains simpler and more object‑centric than WNFS/Peergos, which is an advantage for a pinning gateway.

 ### 3.2 Key Rotation